 - If having been granted a milestone extension and your circumstances then worsen or turn out to be much more serious than you first thought, meaning that you are unable to work on your research at all, you should speak to your Director of Studies as soon as you realise and then apply for a suspension of your registration using the PGR personal circumstances form (DOC), together with supporting evidence.
 Your evidence will need to show why you can’t work at all.

 - This is so that your registration is put on hold while you get better or resolve your circumstances.
 If you continue with the milestone extension, the Graduate School will assume that you are working and you will be eating into the time available for the next stage of your studies.
-It is not normally possible to permit a suspension retrospectively.
+It is not normally possible to grant a suspension retrospectively.

-If you do not need a suspension or a milestone extension
+If you do not need a suspension or a milestone extension but still need support

 - If you do not think a suspension or a milestone extension will provide you with the support you need, there may be other ways in which the University can support you so that you can continue with your research.
 For example, if you have a disability or an ongoing health or other condition, or are a primary carer for someone who has, it may be possible to make ‘reasonable adjustments’ to your registration.